Euro zone yields jump as bets on Dec '22 ECB hike resume | Business

 Euro zone yields jump as bets on Dec '22 ECB hike resume

-After rising 5 bps on Monday, Germany's 10-year yield, the benchmark for the euro area, was up 4 bps to -0.25%.
-Yields also rose after November business activity data for the euro area surprised to the upside, accelerating rather than slowing as a Reuters poll had expected, with consumers shrugging off another wave of coronavirus infections and new restrictions.
+Despite policymakers' concerns, a market gauge of long-term inflation expectations fell to the lowest in over a month at 1.8292%..
+Inflation-adjusted, real yields jumped, with Germany's rising as much as 10 bps to highest in nearly three weeks.
+Yields also rose after November business activity data for the euro area surprised to the upside, accelerating rather than slowing as a Reuters poll had expected.

-The nomination of chairman Jerome Powell to a second term leading the U.S. Federal Reserve has also pushed rates higher and saw investors bring forward their bets on a Fed rate hike next year.
+The nomination of chairman Jerome Powell to a second term leading the U.S. Federal Reserve has also pushed rates higher.

 ALSO READ